AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 - All the paragraph properties are supported
 - Use custom fonts when specified through the options.fonts section in the API request body

+### ProductCrop(`New!`)

+The ProductCrop API supports applying smart crop to your image.
+It uses photoshop Action JSON to achieve this functionality.
+The APIs are documented [here](./api/#operation/productCrop)

+It enables user to
+- Identify the product and get it cropped smartly.
+- Enter the required padding they need in their cropped image.

 #### Usage Recommendations
 - Ensure that the input file is a PSD and that it contains one or more text layers.
 - Please refer to [Font Handling](/features/#font-handling) and [Handle Missing Fonts](/features/#handle-missing-fonts-in-the-document) for better understanding.